Sparksbox

 The brands that stay differentiated

 The trap isn't that AI makes bad copy.
 It's that AI makes safe, average copy, and safe, average copy is contagious.
-In a market where 80% of copy is AI-generated from the same tools and training data, the one thing you can't do is sound like everyone else's LLM.
+In a market where more copy is generated from the same tools and overlapping training data, the one thing you can't do is sound like everyone else's LLM.

 The brands that stay differentiated will be the ones that use AI to automate everything except voice.
 Use the model to write fast.
 Then add the one thing a model can't: the specific, strange, unrepeatable personality that made someone choose your brand in the first place.